bogdanws/discord-github/SETUP.md

-GITHUB_PRIVATE_KEY=           # github app private key (entire .pem contents, use literal newlines or wrap in double quotes) GITHUB_WEBHOOK_SECRET=        # github webhook secret for verifying webhook payloads WEBHOOK_DOMAIN=               # public url (without http://) where your bot is running (do not include port) WEBHOOK_PORT=3000             # port where your bot is running
+GITHUB_PRIVATE_KEY=           # github app private key (entire .pem contents, use literal newlines or wrap in double quotes) GITHUB_WEBHOOK_SECRET=        # github webhook secret for verifying webhook payloads WEBHOOK_DOMAIN=               # public url (without http://) where your bot is running (do not include port)

 # Bot Configuration
 ADMIN_ROLE_ID=                # (optional) discord role id for admin commands